- Singing the Faith: 297 (CD12 #23)

 "Christ is alive" affirms the power and relevance of Easter as a contemporary event; not a distant, historical story.
 It was written in 1968 and has undergone a number of revisions.

-In Piece Together Praise: a theological journey (1996: Stainer & Bell), Brian Wren writes:
+In Piece Together Praise: a theological journey (pictured right, 1996: Stainer & Bell), Brian Wren writes: